 Beaked whales can be identified acoustically by their echolocation signals (Baumann-Pickering et al., 2014).
 These signals are frequency-modulated (FM) upswept pulses, which appear to be species specific and are distinguishable by their spectral and temporal features.
-Identifiable signals are known for Baird's (Berardius bairddii), Blainville's (Mesoplodon densirostris), Cuvier's, and likely Stejneger's beaked whales (Baumann-Pickering et al., 2013b).
+Identifiable signals possibly occurring in this region are known for Baird's (Berardius bairddii), Cuvier's, and likely Stejneger's beaked whales (Baumann-Pickering et al., 2013b).